ColinLeverger/quick-setup-debian-server/README.md

 # Improvements & Contributions

+- Bugs:
-- Bug with mariadb for owncloud on some servers
+    * `mariadb` for owncloud on some servers,
+    * `python-pip` installation fails sometime.
-- Refactor code to have a better structure
+- Refactor code (in particular variables structure) to have a better code quality,
+- Improve workaround for having multiple seedboxes on the same host: so far, it is not a brilliant solution,
 - Write tests...